Mentor Registration for FRCT Course

 Qi Cao, J.D.

 Ms. Cao's primary responsibilities are to manage and coordinate all of the research-related aspects of the Office of Student Research.
-She works closely with Dr. Greg Carey in managing student summer research and training programs (e.g., SRTP, HP-STAR, Volunteer Research), research electives, year-off research experiences (e.g., Doris Duke, Howard Hughs), MSRD, foreign medical student research experiences, and other programs and services.
+She works closely with Dr. Greg Carey in managing student summer research and training programs (e.g., PRISM, HP-STAR, UM Scholars), research electives, year-off research experiences (e.g., Doris Duke, Howard Hughs), Medical Student Research Day, and other programs and services.
 Ms. Cao also assists Dr. Carey in providing research advising for medical students and provides support for community outreach efforts.

 Jean Marie Roth

-Ms. Roth provides administrative support for the second year courses: Foundations of Disease (FoD), Pathophysiology & Therapeutics (P&T) I and Pathophysiology & Therapeutics II as well as the Second Summer Education Program (SSEP.)
+Ms. Roth provides administrative support for the second year courses: Foundations of Disease (FoD), Pathophysiology & Therapeutics (P&T) I and Pathophysiology Therapeutics II.
 Ms. Roth supports the second year Autopsy Program with Dr. Sandy Twaddell in the Department of Pathology, the development of course evaluations and schedules, and P&T exams.
 In addition, she also provides administrative support to the committee meetings for FoD (Dr. Olga Ioffe, Chair), the P&T Committees (Dr. George Fantry, Chair), and the Year I/II Education Subcommittee (Dr. Steven Munger, Chair).
-She will also support the dual degree programs under the direction of Dr. Rick Matteson.
+She also supports the dual degree programs under the direction of Dr. Rick Matteson.